pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 ```console
 sudo systemctl stop postgresql
 ```
-Next, remove all files in the replica’s data directory in order to start on a clean state and make room for the primary node data directory.
+Next, remove all files in the replica’s data directory in order to start on a clean state and make room for the primary node data directory using below command.

 ```console
 sudo rm -rf /var/lib/postgresql/9.6/main/*
 ```

-Now run the pg_basebackup utility as shown to copy data from the primary node to the replica node using below command.
+Now run the pg_basebackup utility to copy data from the primary node to the replica node using below command.

 ```console
 pg_basebackup -h {{ host_server_ip }} -D /var/lib/postgresql/9.6/main/ -P -U {{ replication_user }}
 ```
 ![image](https://user-images.githubusercontent.com/92078754/217457056-08ace6cf-4608-4d2f-b969-186ace92fd65.png)

-Now we must modify **/etc/postgresql/9.6/main/postgresql.conf** changed here as `hot_standby=off` to `hot_standby=on`.
+Now we must modify **/etc/postgresql/9.6/main/postgresql.conf** changed as `hot_standby=off` to `hot_standby=on`.

 ![image](https://user-images.githubusercontent.com/92078754/215724525-3efb4088-2118-4ba9-9138-41b50f076a66.png)

-Last we need to create a **recovery.conf** file in the data directory **/var/lib/postgresql/9.6/main/**.
+Lastly we need to create a **recovery.conf** file in the data directory **/var/lib/postgresql/9.6/main/**.
 Else, replication will not happen.

 Add the following code in the **recovery.conf** file.